 Before returning to the United States, Iseman worked as the Managing Director of the newly-formed Iranian Airways (1946).
 Then, until 1950, Iseman was a law associate with Chadbourne, Wallace, Parke and Whiteside in New York City.
 He joined the law firm of Paul, Weiss, Rifkind, Wharton and Garrison in 1950 and was made a full partner in 1954.
 One of the sections which Iseman developed as a partner in this firm was in the area of legal affairs in public broadcasting.

-In 1966, Mr. Iseman married Ms. June Lorraine Bang.
-Mr. Iseman had three children from a previous marriage: Peter A., Frederick J. and Ellen M. Mr. and Mrs. Iseman also reared two daughters and a son from Mrs. Iseman's previous marriage: Anne Hamilton, Susan E. Hamilton and William C. Hamilton.
+In 1966, Iseman married June Lorraine Bang.
+Iseman had three children from a previous marriage: Peter A., Frederick J. and Ellen M. Joseph and June Iseman also reared two daughters and a son from June's previous marriage: Anne Hamilton, Susan E. Hamilton and William C. Hamilton.

 Joseph S. Iseman died in May 2006.

 BACKGROUND TO THE COLLECTION: CREATION OF WNET